UoB-COMSM0110/2024-group-10/README.md

 When it came to implementing game features, as Shunyi has experience working as a software engineer, he suggested we use pair programming.
 For example, during the implementation of multiplayer, Antai was the help whilst Shunyi was the tactician.
 Using this technique helped us all learn and benefit from Shuny’s prior knowledge whilst also helping to improve our code quality.

 During the easter holidays, we divided up tasks ready to complete our sprints.
 However, a few team members were ill over the holidays, which delayed our progress.
 This led to some heroic efforts in the last week of break.
-To compensate we re-evaluated our tasks during a meeting and completed a second sprint where we managed to complete the implementation of all additional features.
+To compensate we re-evaluated our tasks and completed a second sprint where we managed to complete the implementation of all additional features.

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/6bd88496-ac64-4441-a4e4-0734b9eba715" alt="sprint1-ezgif com-video-to-gif-converter" width="500">